 Laparoscopic surgery: As noted above, laparoscopy can be used to both diagnose certain causes of infertility, as well as to treat said disorders.
 By utilizing this technique, a surgeon can remove all believed endometriosis tissue and adhesions in order to reduce inflammation and distortion of the uterus and other reproductive organs.
-This ultimately increases a patient’s chances of becoming pregnant as a great deal of inflammation is reduced on top of the many possible causes of the infertility itself.
+This ultimately increases a patient’s chances of becoming pregnant as a great deal of inflammation is reduced on top of the many possible causes of infertility itself.

 Assisted reproductive technology (ART)

-Intrauterine insemination (IUI): In this process, a healthy sperm is placed directly into the uterus in order to ensure optimal time of healthy egg release, and thus fertilization.
+Intrauterine insemination (IUI): In this process, a healthy sperm is placed directly into the uterus in order to ensure the optimal time of healthy egg release, and thus fertilization.
 This process will be properly timed with your menstrual cycle, whether it is normal or assisted by fertility medication.

 In Vitro Fertilization (IVF)- This is by far the most common form of ART.
 In this technique, multiple mature eggs are stimulated and retrieved from inside a woman’s uterus and fertilized in a petri dish with the sperm of interest.
 After a few days, the newly formed embryo is then implanted back into the uterus where the pregnancy will be carried out.